Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Introduction

 \begin{itemize} \item We apply our analysis pipeline on 46,753 Android apps collected from US and Chinese app markets.
 We found that among the 1,468 apps using on-device ML, 41\% do not have any protection on their ML models.
 For those do, 66\% of them still leak their models to an unsophisticated runtime attack.

-\item We provide a quantified estimate on the financial impact of model leakage based on case studies.
-We show that the financial loss caused by a stolen model can be as high as millions of dollars, indicating tremendous incentives for attackers. \item Our work calls for research on robust protection mechanisms for ML models on mobile devices.
+\item We provide a quantified estimate on the financial and security impact of model leakage based on case studies.
+We show that attackers with stolen models can save as high as millions of dollars, while vendors can encounter pricing disadvantage and falling market share.
+Further model evasion may cause illegal access to private information of end users.

+\item Our work calls for research on robust protection mechanisms for ML models on mobile devices.
 We share our insights gained during the study to inform and assist future work on this topic. \end{itemize}

 The rest of the paper is organized as follows.
 Section \ref{sec:background} introduces the background knowledge about on-device ML.
 Section \ref{sec:overview} presents an overview of our analysis pipeline.
 Sections \ref{sec:static}, \ref{sec:dynamic}, and \ref{sec:financial} answers the questions Q1, Q2, and Q3, respectively.
-Section \ref{sec:discuss} discusses the current model protection practices and effectiveness, the research insights and the limitations of our analysis.
+Section \ref{sec:counter} summarizes the current model protection practices and their effectiveness.
+Section \ref{sec:discuss} discusses the research insights and the limitations of our analysis.
 Section \ref{sec:related} surveys the related work and Section \ref{sec:conclusion} concludes the paper.